GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous.
+> ### Computer languages of the future will be more concerned with goals and less with procedures specified by the programmer.
 >
-> ~ *Kent Beck*
+> ~ *Marvin Minsky*

 ---
 ## 🏎 Quick Facts